Navaiklam/FSDomainRust/README.md

 El script emplea múltiples hilos para llevar a cabo las consultas HTTP de manera eficiente.
 Proporciona el código de respuesta de cada subdominio encontrado, ya sea a través de Google Tag Manager o mediante la búsqueda con diccionario.
 Esta herramienta es útil para descubrir subdominios asociados a un dominio principal de forma automatizada y estructurada.

 ¡Explora y descubre los subdominios de manera rápida y efectiva con este script en Rust! 🚀

+## Find SubDomain in Rust

+🔍 This Rust script allows you to search for subdomains in two ways: through Google Tag Manager or using a traditional dictionary search.
+It utilizes multiple threads to perform HTTP queries and display the response code.

+### Script Usage

+To use the script, follow these instructions:

+- To search for subdomains using Google Tag Manager:
+#cargo run domain gtm

+- For brute force dictionary search: cargo run domain dic dictionary.txt

+### Operation Details

+The script leverages multiple threads to efficiently conduct HTTP queries.
+It provides the response code for each discovered subdomain, whether through Google Tag Manager or dictionary search.
+This tool is valuable for automated and structured exploration of subdomains associated with a primary domain.

+Explore and discover subdomains quickly and effectively with this Rust script! 🚀